The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Related Work

-\textbf{Agent failure detection.} Many attempts have been made to address agent failure detection from both \textbf{mono-agent} and \textbf{multi-agent} perspectives, mainly relying on LLM-as-a-judge–based detection strategies.
-In \textbf{mono-agent} setting, \cite{zhu2025llm} frames failure detection as automated debugging, leveraging a strong model to isolate specific module errors within complex execution traces.
-In \textbf{multi-agent} setting, \cite{zhang2025agentracerinducingfailurellm} \cite{cemri2025multiagentllmsystemsfail} trains a dedicated, lightweight judger that takes trajectories as input and outputs agent-, step-level failure attributions.
-Furthermore, \cite{zhang2025agent} introduces a Who \& When benchmark for detection evaluation, revealing that general-purpose LLM judges struggle with precise, step-level fault localization.
+\textbf{Agent failure detection.} Many attempts have been made to address agent failure detection from both \textbf{mono-agent} and \textbf{multi-agent} perspectives, mainly relying on LLM-as-a-judge-based detection strategies.
+In \textbf{mono-agent} setting, \citet{zhu2025llm} frames failure detection as automated debugging, leveraging a strong model to isolate specific module errors within complex execution traces.
+In \textbf{multi-agent} setting, the authors in \citet{zhang2025agentracer,cemri2025multi} train a dedicated, lightweight judger that takes trajectories as input and outputs agent-, step-level failure attributions.
+Furthermore, \citet{zhang2025agent} introduces a Who \& When benchmark for detection evaluation, revealing that general-purpose LLM judges struggle with precise, step-level fault localization.
+Different from these approaches that primarily ask \textit{where} an explicit error occurred in a failed trajectory, our framework addresses the question of \textit{why} an agent makes a specific decision.